Get expert tips on language, grammar, style and vocabulary

 - Brunch (breakfast + Lunch): a popular practice that combines breakfast and lunch in one meal, often with a mix of sweet and salty food.
 A typical brunch consists of cooked eggs and bacon on toast and salad, accompanied by orange juice or cappuccino.

 Do you know more?
-Of course you do…write them in the comments!
+Of course you do… Let us know!